Entanglement thresholds for random induced states: Miscellaneous remarks and loose ends

 A very interesting point is that there is a whole range of parameters, when the ancilla dimension $s$ satisfies (for an arbitrary $\e >0$ and an appropriate $c>0$)

-where random induced states on $\C^d \otimes \C^d$ are -- for large $d$ -- generically {\itshape bound entangled}, i.e. entangled and PPT (hence non-distillable).
+where random induced states on $\C^d \otimes \C^d$ are -- for large $d$ -- generically {\itshape bound entangled}, i.e. entangled and PPT (hence non-distillable \cite{hhh}).

-\subsection{Improving the probability estimates, and sharpness of the threshold.}
+\subsection{\mbox{Improving the probability estimates, and sharpness of the threshold.}}

 Denote (as in Section \ref{section:threshold}) by $\pi_{d,s}$ the probability that a random state on $\C^d \otimes \C^d$ with distribution $\mu_{d^2,s}$ is separable.
-In Section \ref{section:threshold} we showed that, if $s \leq (1-\e) s_0(d)$, then \eqref{sbound} holds, i.e.,
+In Section \ref{section:threshold} we showed that, if $s \leq $ $(1-\e) s_0(d)$, then \eqref{sbound} holds, i.e.,

 The above probability estimate is not optimal, both in its dependence on $s$ and in the dependence on $\e$ that can be retrieved from the argument.
-The following conjecture sounds reasonable (the larger is the environment, the rarer is entanglement) and would formally imply the bound $\pi_{d,s} \leq 2\exp(-c(\e)s_0(d))$, which better agrees with physical heuristics and is formally stronger than both \eqref{sbound} and the assertion of Theorem \ref{threshold:separability} (i).
+The following conjecture sounds reasonable (the larger the environment is, the more uncommon entanglement is) and would formally imply the bound $\pi_{d,s} \leq 2\exp(-c(\e)s_0(d))$, which better agrees with physical heuristics and is formally stronger than both \eqref{sbound} and the assertion of Theorem \ref{threshold:separability} (i).

 \begin{conjecture} For any $d \geq 2$, the function $s \mapsto \pi_{d,s}$ is non-increasing. \end{conjecture}